Best Day Trip to Alexandria From Cairo

 The current mosque was built in the Andalusian style.
 It has a unique octagonal layout with 22-meter sides.
 The mosque covers an area of 3,000 square meters.
 Its walls are 23 meters high and made of artificial stone.
 The minaret on the southern side stands at 73 meters tall.

 Inside, the mosque is an octagon with 22-meter sides.
-The internal walls have artificial stone and a 5.60-meter-high mosaic dada.
+The internal walls have artificial stone and a 5.60-meter-high mosaic dado.
 Arabesque designs decorate the ceilings.
 Sixteen monolithic Italian granite columns support the ceilings.
 The columns are octagonal, 8.60 meters tall, and have an 85-meter diameter.

 The mosque has two layers of domes.
 The inner domes form the ceiling.
 They are 22 meters tall and 5 meters across.
 The top domes are 7.5 meters in diameter and sit 11 meters higher than the lower domes.
 White marble covers the floor.
 The doors, minibar, and windows are made of elegantly carved teak.